-The Women Lawyers of Achievement Award, established in 1991, honors outstanding women lawyers who have achieved professional excellence in their area of specialty and helped other women achieve success.
+The ABA Margaret Brent Women Lawyers of Achievement Award, established in 1991, honors outstanding women lawyers who have achieved professional excellence in their area of specialty and have actively paved the way to success for others.
 The award is named for Margaret Brent, the first woman lawyer in America.
-Brent arrived in the colonies in 1638 and was involved in 124 court cases in more than eight years, winning every case.
+Brent arrived in the colonies in 1638, and was involved in 124 court cases in more than eight years, winning every case.
 In 1648, she formally demanded a vote and voice in the Maryland Assembly, which the governor denied.